Commission on the future of Adult Social Care

 - Cllr Neil Sullivan, Councillor for Handbridge Park, Shadow Cabinet Member for Legal and Finance

-The cross-party Commission will consider six key themes over the next six months, with specific meeting dates and times agreed, but subject to change dependent on the availability of service users and other witnesses and to ensure an inclusive process:
+The cross-party Commission considered six key themes over six months, with specific meeting dates and times agreed, but subject to change dependent on the availability of service users and other witnesses and to ensure an inclusive process:

 - Developing a vision for social care: Tuesday, 16 November, 10am until 1pm

 - Funding and paying for care: Monday, 13 December, 10.30am until 1.30pm

 - The role of communities and service user engagement: Monday, 14 February, 2pm until 5pm

 - Workforce; and Technology: Tuesday, 29 March, 10am until 1pm